grst/pygenesig/docs/prepare_data.md

 ### Gene expression matrix

 A `` $`m \times n`$ `` gene expression matrix with `` $`m`$ `` genes and `` $`n`$ `` samples.
-Depending on the method you may want to use either RPKM or raw counts.
+Depending on the method you may want to use either TPM/RPKM or raw counts.
 The `expr` object needs to be a 2d `numpy.array`.

 _pygenesig_ provides functions to read the standardized [gct](http://software.broadinstitute.org/cancer/software/genepattern/file-formats-guide#_Creating_Input_Files_GCT)